Columbus Square (Providence)

 Columbus Square is a historic public square in the Historic Elmwood Neighborhood of Providence, Rhode Island.
-It is located at the intersection of Elmwood Avenue and Reservoir Avenue.
-It serves as a gateway to Elmwood from the Reservoir and West End Neighborhoods.
+Located at the intersection of Elmwood Avenue and Reservoir Avenue, it serves as a gateway to Elmwood from the Reservoir and West End Neighborhoods.

 Description

 Columbus Square is the heart of the Elmwood Avenue business district that abuts the South Elmwood Historic District.
 After June 2020, the location consists of a fenced triangle of land, half paved-over with brick, with about a dozen trees and a square granite slab where the Columbus statue once stood.
 It is also home to nearby charter school, Paul Cuffee Upper School independent middle school Sophia Academy, several car dealers, a drug store, a sandwich shop, and an electrical supply company.

 History

 The small triangular plot of land was originally owned by Joseph Cooke, who deeded to the Town of Cranston on May 24, 1824.
 Cranston in turn deeded it to Providence in 1868.
 It was renamed Columbus Park in 1893 in honor of a bronze statue of Columbus which was erected in on the small plot on the occasion of the 400th anniversary of Columbus's landing.